Show simple item record

 dc.identifier.elements-id279253

-dc.relation.isPartOfJournal of Pacific Rim Psychologyen_US
+dc.relation.isPartOfJournal of Pacific Rim Psychology

-dc.description.publication-statusPublished onlineen_US
+dc.description.publication-statusPublished online

 pubs.organisational-group/Massey University